Empathy: What It Is, Why It Matters, and How You Can Improve

 How does empathy impact the world?

 Empathy from a global perspective is infinitely important, especially when it leads to compassion.
-This type of empathy pushes people to dive in and help when there are major disasters.
-People are willing to help out others that they have never met because they know that they too would need help if things were reversed.
+This type of empathy pushes people to dive in and help during major disasters.
+People are willing to help out others that they have never met because they know that they, too, would need help if things were reversed.

 Without compassionate empathy, the world would be a much darker and less functional place to live.

-While there is some evidence that the ability to empathize is traced to genetic predisposition, it's also true that empathy is a skill that can be increased or decreased.
+While there is some evidence that the ability to empathize is traced to genetic predisposition, empathy is also a skill that can be increased or decreased.

-One of the most effective ways for someone to become empathic is for them to be trained as children.
+One of the most effective ways to become empathic is to be trained as children.
 Empathy is a part of education known as "emotional intelligence."
-Teaching children to think of the way that other people feel is a good way of helping them develop empathy.
+Teaching children to think of other people’s feelings is a good way of helping them develop empathy.

-If a child hurts another child or teases them, it's helpful to ask the child how they think they made the other one feel.
+If a child hurts or teases another child, it's helpful to ask the child how they think they made the other one feel.
 You can ask them how they would feel if someone had treated them that way.
 Would they like to be teased or hurt?
 Would they be sad or angry if someone had treated them poorly?

 This line of thought can also be used for positive things.
 For example, sharing is an important part of a young child's education.
 Children are often taught to share because they like it when others share with them.
 It's easy to teach children to treat others with kindness because they too would like to be treated kindly.